projectara/greybus-spec/source/hardware_model.rst

      and its RF bus.

 2. One or more Modules, which are physically inserted into slots on the Endo.
-Modules shall implement communication protocols in accordance with this document's specifications.
+Modules shall implement Communication Protocols in accordance with this document's specifications.

 3. Exactly one Application Processor Module, hereafter referred to as